klaascuvelier/gulp-cookbook/README.md

-# gulp-recipes
+# gulp-cookbook
-Frequently used gulp recipes grouped into a nice package
+A collection of frequently used gulp recipes grouped into a nice "cookbook"

+Trying to remove the gulp boilerplate